01-edu/public/subjects/ascii-justify.en.md

 ### Objectives

-Ascii-art-justify consistes one receiving two `string` has arguments and outputing the `string` in a graphic representation of ascii letters and numbers.
-This representation should be formated using the second argument, that can be:
+You must follow the same [instructions](https://github.com/01-edu/public/ascii-art.en.md) as the first subject but the representation should be formated using the second argument, that can be:

 - center
 - justify